 - Defrosting Ice Queen: Maria begins to warm up to the rest of the team after getting over her Heroic BSoD at the end of her chapter.

 - Floral Theme Naming: ("Tachibana" oranges.)

-- Good Is Not Nice: Due to her being traumatized from her experiences during the Russian Revolution and following Civil War in 1917.
+- Good Is Not Nice: Due to her suffering a Heroic BSoD from her experiences during the Russian Revolution and following Civil War in 1917.

 - Lady Looks Like a Dude: Takes advantage of this by portraying male roles when needed in theater plays alongside Kanna.

 - Modesty Bedsheet: In one cutscene in Sakura Wars 1, Maria wakes up from a nightmare and invokes this trope.